FinnReilly/Aspector/README.md

 #### Non-interface Methods
 Given its focus as a framework for using Aspect-Oriented programming within dependency injection, Aspector does not currently support the use of aspects on methods which do not appear an interface which is registered as a service type.
 Using them on any methods which are _not_ present on an interface registered in your DI container is not in fact guaranteed to do anything at all.

+Additionally (as mentioned above) calls to a decorated method from within the same class will not be affected.